 Photo by Experience Grand Rapids

-So, whether you stop by for a LOVE selfie, enjoy a late summer picnic at Fish Ladder Park, or plan a Grand Rapids-getaway to see all the art, remember it all began 50 years ago with a community passionately committed to making art accessible for all.
+So, whether you stop by for a LOVE selfie, enjoy a late summer picnic at Fish Ladder Park, or plan an art-focused getaway to Grand Rapids, remember it all began 50+ years ago with a community passionately committed to making art accessible for all.